Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Introduction

 \section{Introduction}

-In order to unlock the predictive capabilities of continuum mechanics, it is essential to find constitutive models for the material under consideration that relate stress to strain and possibly other physical quantities.
+In order to unlock the predictive capabilities of continuum mechanics, it is essential to discover constitutive models for the material of interest that relate stress to strain and possibly other physical quantities.
 The conventional approach to material modeling involves a two-step process.
-First, a constitutive model with fixed structure is formulated based on fundamental laws of physics and theoretical considerations \cite{ogden_nonLinearElasticDeformations_1984,holzapfel_nonlinearSolidMechanics_2000}.
+First, a constitutive model with fixed structure is formulated, typically expressed in terms of invariant or tensor-basis representations, and constrained to satisfy thermodynamic requirements \cite{ogden_nonLinearElasticDeformations_1984,holzapfel_nonlinearSolidMechanics_2000}.
 Second, the degrees of freedom of the constitutive model, also known as material parameters, are calibrated using measurement data \cite{steinmann_hyperelasticModelsTreloar_2012,ricker_systematicFittingHyperelasticity_2023}.
 For an overview of calibration methods, the reader is referred to, e.g., \cite{roemer_modelCalibrationInSolidMechanics_2025}.
-However, the predictive capability of model calibration is decisively dependent on the suitability of the chosen constitutive model \cite{holzapfel_nonlinearSolidMechanics_2000,ricker_systematicFittingHyperelasticity_2023,gurtin_mechanicsThermodynamicsOfContinua_2010}.\\
+However, the predictive capability of a calibrated model is decisively dependent on the suitability of the chosen constitutive model \cite{holzapfel_nonlinearSolidMechanics_2000,ricker_systematicFittingHyperelasticity_2023,gurtin_mechanicsThermodynamicsOfContinua_2010}.\\